andrebellu/echoarm/README.md

 - Use absolute paths instead of relative paths
 - Make sure the virtual environment is activated when checking the Python path

+### **Error: "Module not found" in Webots console**
+- This means Webots is using the wrong Python interpreter.
+- Double-check Section 3 and ensure the path points to `robot_venv` and not the system Python.
+- Restart Webots after changing the path.

+### **Error: "ModuleNotFoundError: No module named 'tkinter'"**
+This error occurs when launching `gui.py` if the system-level Tkinter library is missing (required by CustomTkinter).